How To Teach A Dog Not To Jump Up On People

 3. Spray your dog in the face when she is about to jump up.
 I have been told this does not work with Labrador Retrievers, since they love it and will jump up even more!

 4. Knee your dog in the chest as she starts to jump up.
 Besides making the dog afraid of you, this technique may also end up injuring your dog.

 - How to Train a Dog Not to Bark

 The main cause of excessive barking in dogs is boredom.
 Boredom is caused by lack of a job, lack of a diversion, and most of all lack of exercise.
 Since you probably can´t throw your dog into the back of your truck and go to work, the next best thing

 - How to Train Your Dog to Stop Digging

 Dogs love to dig.
 This article will tell you the reasons dogs dig, and give you a few tips to decrease your dogs´digging.

 My dog seemed to have this exercise completely mastered.
 In fact I´m sure she had learned this concept except with an old German neighbor who comes by periodically to visit.
-He tells me that he is upset by my dog jumping up on him, but then proceeds to scratch her ears and let her lick him in the face.
+He tells me that he is upset by my dog jumping up on him, but then proceeds to scratch her ears when she has her paws on his chest, and then lets her lick him in the face.

 Jumping is normal behavior and not something you should punish your dog for.
 If you don’t want a dog that jumps you can utilize these training techniques but they are not going to work for you overnight.
 Even if your dog is well trained she might make a mistake.
 Don’t punish her for it.
 Just bend down and let her lick your face.